You can find up to date information on Trust services as well as NHS advice and guidance and links to other national and local support resources.

 1 in 4 people will suffer from a mental health problem at some point in their life.
 We should not be afraid to “talk about it".

 We also run our popular digital photography competition - #upliftingimage - where local schools, youth organisations, staff and members of the public can send in an image that makes them smile and uplifts their mood.
-The theme this year was ‘mental health through your lens’ with the aim of promoting positive mental health.
+The theme this year is "young people and mental health in a changing world".
+View this year's winners

 Each year we run our digital photography competition #upliftingimage which is open to everyone living across our five boroughs - Sutton, Kingston, Merton, Richmond, Wandsworth.